akhilravichandran11/faas_docker/readme.md

+# faas_docker
+Functions as a Service Implementation Using Docker and Docker Swarm

 # FaaS-Function as a Service Using Docker

 For better view, please use the raw view to check contents

 URL for demo video: https://www.youtube.com/watch?v=prH4kQjR5gE

 Use docker to demonstrate cloud applications can be setup as a set of microservices.
 Allow users to save and execute python functions on JSON object input through a set of microservices that are deployed on demand for performing operations like create user, create function and execute function.

 The applications requires user to setup Docker swarm.
 Instructions to setup Docker swarm can be found at: https://docs.docker.com/engine/swarm/ The applications has been tested on commodity servers running Ubuntu 14.x with Docker swarm setup using Docker 1.13.x
 After the swarm is setup, the following applications/images have to be setup on the node containing the swarm manager.

 The current setup on ThoTh lab has a manager node on VM1 and node 1(VM2), node 2(VM3), node 3(VM4) are setup as workers.
 Microservices are deployed on available nodes